 Thomas Barnes b.
 1602

-Thomas Barnes 11th great grandfather on RootsMagic tree
+Thomas Barnes my 11th great grandfather on RootsMagic tree

-Thomas was born about 1602 in England and was living in Hingham, Massachusetts by 1637 when he and his (probable) brother Peter were on a handwritten list, First Settlers, of Hingham.
-About 1643 Thomas married Anna her last name is unknown.
+Thomas was born about 1602 in England and was living in Hingham, Massachusetts by 1637 when he and his (probable) brother Peter were on a handwritten list: First Settlers of Hingham.
+Thomas married Anna around 1643. her last name is unknown around 1643.
+They had seven kids.
 Thomas was a weaver and farmer.
 He was a freeman in 1645.

 Barnes, Thomas headstone